Skip to content

 Not sure about which Financial Connections integration to use?
 See our overview of integration options.

 Financial Connections lets your users securely share their financial data by linking their external financial accounts to your business.
-You can use Financial Connections to access user-permissioned financial data such as tokenized account and routing numbers, account balances, account owner information, and historical transactions.
+You can use Financial Connections to access user-permissioned financial data such as tokenised account and routing numbers, account balances, account owner information, and historical transactions.

 Some common examples of how you can use Financial Connections to improve product experiences for your users include: